-- From the navigation menu, select Reports > Baseball Card Report.
+- From the navigation menu, choose Reports, then Baseball Card Report.

 Select Assessments or Other Data

-You can select the assessment or measure to view by expanding the file structure on the left side of the report, or you can use the search function above the folder list.
+You can select the assessment or measure to display by expanding the file structure on the left side of the report, or you can use the search function above the folder list.

 To Search to Find Assessments or Data: